ikluft/prefvote/README.md

   - "placed" if the candidate placed after the last available seat, and therefore was not selected/elected.

   - "eliminated" if the candidate was eliminated from counting.
 A place number reflects order where the first or strongest elimination is ordered last.

-STV is the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
-Next up will be the Schulze algorithm.